ChrisChinchilla/Chip-Shop/manual.md

 Proportional costs and scores for accessories (i.e costs and scores indicated as a fraction value) are always a proportion of the product it is attached to.

 ### Build products and adjust scores
 If players have products in production that can be built, they are built in this phase.

+In turn order players take the following steps:

+1. Move the product card from their factory into the public playing area.
+2. Add piles of money tokens equal to the number of turns the product will remain in play, with each pile containing tokens equal to the profits per turn score.
-In turn order players should move the product card from their factory into the public playing area.
-Scores are adjusted, but any revenue the product brings doesn't occur until the beginning of the next turn.
+3. Adjust scores based on the product(s) built.
+Any revenue the product brings doesn't occur until the beginning of the next turn.

-> Following from the previous example, Jane successfully builds a [control pad](cards/Control_pad) and attaches it to her [Atari 5200](cards/Atari_5200).
+> **UPDATE** - Following from the previous example, Jane successfully builds a [control pad](cards/Control_pad) and attaches it to her [Atari 5200](cards/Atari_5200).
 The profit score for the Atari 5200 is four per turn for two turns, thus the control pad attached to it gains one profit (a quarter of 4 is 1) per turn for as long as the Atari 5200 remains in play.

 # Ending the game
 After ten turns the game is over!